-To simplify the model and obtain an accurate result, some assumptions are considered, including that the flow pattern is steady.
-Temperature variation is ignored, and flow temperature, density, and velocity are assumed to be constant (T=20 C°, Flow Density=998 Kg/m3).
-In addition, boundary conditions are conducted in three main terms in which the tank's surface is taken to be a slippery surface except for the bottom of the tank.
-The free surface is rigid and the flow pressure is calculated hydrostatically.
+To simplify the model and obtain an accurate result, some assumptions are considered, including that of the flow pattern being steady.
+Temperature variation is ignored, and flow temperature, density, and velocity are assumed to be constant $(T = 20 \,^{\circ}\text{C}; \text{ flow density} = 998 \, \text{kg m}^{-3})$.
+In addition, boundary conditions are conducted in three main steps in which the tank's surface is taken to be a slippery surface except for the bottom of the tank.
+The free surface is rigid, and the flow pressure is calculated hydrostatically.
 Relative pressure at the end is zero, and the inlet is velocity radial control.

 One way to calculate the settling tank's efficiency is to draw a tracer curve.
-The method is defined as a way in which the pigment flow is carried out to the influent and then, when the pigment reaches the effluent, the pigment concentration is measured.
-Following this, three steps are taken to draw the racer curve comprised of solving the flow equation steadily in ANYSY Solver, defining the pigment in the pre-CFXANSYS, and then checking pigment concentrations in the influent and effluent after 3 hours.
-It should be added that hydrodynamic conditions are expressed in terms of three laws in which the conservation of mass, the conservation of momentum (Newton's Second Law) and the conservation of energy (the first law of thermodynamics) are considered.
+The method is defined as a way in which the pigment flow is carried out to the influent, and then, when the pigment reaches the effluent, the pigment concentration is measured.
+Following this, three steps are taken to draw the racer curve comprised of solving the flow equation steadily in ANSYS solver, defining the pigment in the pre-CFX AN-SYS, and then checking pigment concentrations in the influent and effluent after 3 h.
+It should be added that hydrodynamic conditions are expressed in terms of three laws in which the conservation of mass, the conservation of momentum (Newton's second law), and the conservation of energy (the first law of thermodynamics) are considered.

-3. Tracer curve method evaluation
+3 Tracer curve method evaluation

-The maximum time of the flow discharge in the current study will be compared with Garcia outcomes in the same aspect to make an evaluation (Garcia, 2011).
+The maximum time of the flow discharge in the current study will be compared with Garcia outcomes in a similar way in order to make an evaluation (Garcia, 2011).
 Figure 4 shows the comparison between these two studies in the sense of tracer curves.
-Table 1 also shows the maximum time of the tracer curves when tank depths are taken at a 12 foot depth and two different baffle height of 2.13 and 1.52 m to compare with Garcia's results.
+Table 1 also shows the maximum time of the tracer curves when tank depths are taken at a 12 ft depth and at two different baffle heights of 2.13 and 1.52 m to compare with Garcia's results.